tmforum-oda/oda-canvas/devcontainer.md

 3. Visual Studio Code will detect the dev container configuration and prompt you to reopen the project in a container.
 Click on "Reopen in Container" to start the development environment.

-4. Once the dev container is built and the development environment is ready, you can run the compliance-test-kit by executing the following command in the integrated terminal:
+4. Once the dev container is built and the development environment is ready, you can run the test-kit by executing the following command in the integrated terminal:

 ```bash
 $ gcloud auth login --no-browser